lcox74/snailrace/README.md

 - `ping`:
     Sends the user a `Pong @<user>!` message.
 This is only for testing.

+- `init`:
+    Initialises your account with a snail and user record.
+This is required to run any other command.

+- `host`:
+    Starts the race cycle, there are the following flags to customise the race:

+  - `no-bets` Which removes betting from a race
+  - `only-one` The race will replay up to 5 times or until the race doesn't finish in a tie.
+  - `dont-fill` If there are less than 4 racers, dont fill with randoms.

+- `join`:
+    Joins a specific race using a `race_id`.
+This is if you don't want to use the race join buttons.

+- `bet`:
+    Place a bet, if you have the funds, on a specific snail in a specific race.

 [UQCS Discord Bot]: https://github.com/UQComputingSociety/uqcsbot-discord
 [Discord Dev Doc]: https://discord.com/developers/docs/getting-started